 EDC’s response to Probe International’s Access request proves that point, says Patricia Adams, who notes that approximately half of all the missing documents were severed under these statutory provisions.
 “EDC is using the Access to Information Act to shield its activities from public scrutiny, and to evade accountability for the harm it causes,” she says, adding that “Canadians should question why they are made to guarantee a crown agency that so boldly flouts the principles of disclosure and transparency.”

 1) June 20 2006 – Export credit debt prevention – Statement by Ms. Adams, Executive Director of Probe International, to the European Commission Conference on Export Credit Agencies and Sustainable Development

-2) June 14 2005 – Export Development Canada keeps taxpayers in the dark, says Rosen and Associated Ltd.
+2) June 14 2005 – Export Development Canada keeps taxpayers in the dark, says Rosen and Associates Ltd.

 3) Jan 1 2002 – EDC Exposed!
 Probe International’s Inventory of EDC-Supported Projects

 4) Nov 21 2001 – Statement by Ms. Adams, Executive Director of Probe International, on Bill C-31 to the Standing Senate Committee on Banking, Trade and Commerce